OfficeDev/office-js-docs-pr/docs/outlook/pinnable-taskpane.md

 ## Deploy to users

-If you plan to [publish](../publish/publish.md) your Outlook add-in to [AppSource](https://appsource.microsoft.com), and it's configured with a pinnable task pane, your add-in content must not be static and must clearly display data related to the message that is open or selected in the mailbox.
+If you plan to [publish](../publish/publish.md) your Outlook add-in to [AppSource](https://appsource.microsoft.com), and it's configured with a pinnable task pane, the pinned content of the add-in must not be static.
+That is, the pinned content must change depending on the message or appointment that's currently open or selected in the mailbox.
 This ensures that your add-in will pass [AppSource validation](/legal/marketplace/certification-policies).

 ## See also